 How safe is Japan?

 Japan is very safe with it’s crime rate being very low.
 Like anywhere in the world, there is always a possibility to fall victim to petty crime, and as a tourist should always be aware of your surroundings.
-However, in our experience it is a very safe Country walking around in both daytime and night-time and a very friendly place to be.
-We never felt unsafe.
+However, Japan is repeatedly voted as one of the safest places to visit in the entire world.

 Any tips on savings money in Japan?